ndesh26/evdev-rs/README.md

 are non-obvious. libevdev transparently handles some of those quirks.

-The [evdev](https://github.com/emberian/evdev) crate is an implementation of evdev in Rust which provides most of the same features.
+The [evdev](https://github.com/emberian/evdev) crate is an implementation of libevdev in Rust which provides most of the same features.

 `evdev-rs` crate closely follows libevdev and hence enjoys all the complex handling that libevdev does.
-Some of the things that libevdev handles transparently, which may or may not be in evdev crate:
+Some of the things that libevdev handles transparently, which may or may not be in `evdev` crate:

 * handling of fake multitouch devices
 * synching of slots and per-slot state